reVrost/counterspell/README.md

 # Counterspell

+**⚠️ This project is a work in progress and is not yet ready for production use. ⚠️**

 A lightweight, embedded observability tool for Go applications that provides OpenTelemetry tracing and logging capabilities with a local SQLite database backend and REST API for data querying.

 ## What it is